 al, 2005; England et al, 2008; Graziano, 2006; Iuchi et al, 2007; Tan and Luo, 2007; Vaitheeswaran et al, 2005).
-These pathways are determined by structural rearrangements of water molecules that are subjected to the radiofrequency energy effects upon around biologic tissues, it is governed by hydrogen bond behavior and proton transport (Chen et al, 2010; Eaves et al, 2005; Elsaesser, 2009; Faver et al. 2009; Livesav 2004) that allow for widely malleable struc-These fluctuations are due to water's very plays the inherent ability to both exhibit simultaneous behavioral states and to rapidly reconfigure to accommodate physiochemical perturbations (Matharoo et al, 2009; Pártay and Jedlovszky, 2005; Poole et al, 1994).
-With ablation- and plasma-based is produced predominantly by molecular kinetic and vibrational motions occurring (Fayer et al, 2009; Park et al, 2009; Wernet et al, 2004; Zahn, 2004).
+These pathways are determined by structural rearrangements of water molecules that are subjected to the radiofrequency energy effects upon around biologic tissues, it is governed by hydrogen bond behavior and proton transport (Chen et al, 2010; Eaves et al, 2005; Elsaesser, 2009; Fayer et al, 2009; Livesay 2004) that allow for widely malleable struc-These fluctuations are due to water's very reconfigure to accommodate physiochemical perturbations (Matharoo et al, 2009; 1994).
+With ablation- and plasma-based is produced predominantly by molecular kinetic and vibrational motions occurring work.
+Rapid and intense resistive heating can produce a phase transition from liquid further exert a predominate role in the ultrafast loss of liquid water's structural con-(Fayer et al, 2009; Park et al, 2009; Wernet et al, 2004; Zahn, 2004).
 This process is energy intensive due the high specific heat capacity and heat of vaporization of water (Raabe and Sadus, 2007).
 In the presence of charged species like salts, this temperature driven phase transition process from rapid resistive heating at the electrode is slowed by 3-4 times, which further increases the amount of energy required to reach phase transition (Fayer et al, 2009; Nucci and Vanderkooi, 2008).
-Once phase transition occurs, water vapor and other elements can be ionized by the electromagnetic forces associated with this radiofrequency energy level required to drive the heating process to phase transition (Priglinger et al, 2007; Stadler et al, 2001; Graham and Stadler, 2007). ter.
-Splitting water is a mildly endothermic reaction that is driven by the low-energy near-field effects of non-ablation current; whereas, reconstitution back to water is exothermic providing assistive energy for further repetitive molecular energy conversion loops ultimately deployed for surgical work.
-The alternating current allows each
+Once phase transiter.
+Splitting water is a mildly endothermic can be ionized by the electromagnetic forces associated with this radiofrequency energy level required to drive the heating process to phase transition (Priglinger et al, 2007; Stadler et al, 2001; Graham and Stadler, 2007).